ArduCAM/ArduCAM_USB_Camera_Shield/Pine64/Cpp/README.md

 This demo is only demonstrate how to use the Arducam SDK functions,

-Tested under Raspberry Pi3 Raspbian OS Opencv 2.4.13
+Tested under Pine64 ubuntuMATE16.04 OS Opencv 2.4.13

 # Install library and OpenCV Environment